kspalaiologos/kamilalisp/doc/GettingStarted.md

 ## Function composition and partial application

-The current topic is the cream of crop of functional programming.
+The current topic is the cream of the crop of functional programming.
 Let's see how to do it in KamilaLisp.

 ```
 --> (defun f (x) [x + 5])